-Seeing your dog draw its butt across the floor might look very funny to you.
+Seeing your dog drag their butt across the floor might look very funny to you.
 It can also be very embarrassing for you if it happens in front of friends and visitors.

 The behavior is commonly called “scooting” and is not something to ignore.
 Scooting is a clear indication that your dog is feeling some pain or discomfort on their rear end.
 If it happens only once or twice and stops, it might be a momentary issue such as a piece of dry feces stuck in the hair around the anal area.
 But if the behavior is repeated with more frequency, this is an indicator of a medical issue that needs to be addressed.
 Let’s get into the details.